Citation, DOI & article data

 - Raveenthiran syndrome (ectopic testis from a potential hernia sac) 6

 The hernial orifice of a Spigelian hernia is located in the Spigelian fascia, that is, between the lateral border of the rectus abdominis muscle and the semilunar line, through the transversus abdominis aponeurosis, close to the level of the arcuate line.
-The majority of Spigelian hernias are found in a transverse band lying 0-6 cm cranial to a line running between both anterior superior iliac spines referred to as the Spigelian hernia belt.
+The majority of Spigelian hernias are found in a transverse band lying between 0 and 6 centimeters cranial to a line running between both anterior superior iliac spines referred to as the Spigelian hernia belt.

 Most Spigelian hernias occur in the lower abdomen where the posterior sheath is deficient 8.

 The diagnosis of a Spigelian hernia at times presents a greater challenge than its treatment.
 The clinical presentation varies, depending on the contents of the hernial sac and the degree and type of herniation.
 The pain, which is the most common symptom, varies, and there is no pain typical to a Spigelian hernia.
 Findings to facilitate diagnosis are a palpable hernia and a palpable hernial orifice.
 It should be stressed, though, that since the hernia lies deep to a muscle, it commonly does not cause a noticeable bulge in the abdominal wall.